18F/worker-dol-gov/_actions/nlrb-claim.md

 ---
-title: NLRB Claim
+title: NLRB Complaint
 layout: process
-header: Filing a claim with NLRB
+header: Filing a complaint with the NLRB

 steps:
   - text: "Fill out the form by hitting file now below or contact your regional office within 6 months of the perceived offense."